 \subsubsection{Recurrent Neural Networks and Transformers}

-While FNNs can approximate input-output mappings, they lack an explicit mechanism for handling temporal dependencies, which limits their ability to capture system dynamics over time.
-Recurrent Neural Networks (RNNs) address this limitation by maintaining a hidden state that evolves over time, making them particularly well-suited for modeling dynamical systems.
+{ While FNNs can approximate input-output mappings, they do not generally capture temporal dependencies through the architecture itself unless past states, inputs, or outputs are included among the network inputs.} Recurrent Neural Networks (RNNs) address this limitation by maintaining a hidden state that evolves over time, making them particularly well-suited for modeling dynamical systems.
 Specifically, for all $k = 1, ..., T$, the RNN evolves as

 where $\sigma$ denotes a nonlinear activation function, and the weight matrices $W_{hx}, W_{hh}, W_y$ and biases $b_h, b_y$ are model parameters to be learned.
 Compared to FNNs, RNNs introduce a hidden state that evolves over time, enabling the model to infer and maintain internal representations of system dynamics from sequences of input-output data alone.
 This makes RNNs particularly advantageous for system identification tasks where only input-output trajectories $(u_{i,k}, y_{i,k})$ are available.